canonical/observability/decision-records/2024-06-14--coordinated-multirole-workers.md

 **pro:**
 - better user story: you don't have to choose which charm to deploy, as there's only one working in two modes
 - less charms to maintain
-**con:**
+- easy migration path between a single-node and scaled setup **con:**
 - implementation complexity: the coordinator has to be able to decide when to run the worker as a monolith and when not to